History of Preston North End F.C.

 Chart showing the progress of Preston North End F.C. through the English football league system.

 Preston North End is an English football club in Preston, Lancashire which traces its origins to a local cricket club formed c.1863.
 This club moved to Deepdale in January 1875.
 They started playing football as a winter activity in 1878 and, in May 1880, took the decision to focus on football.
 Progress was rapid and the club became professional in 1883.
 They were a founder member of the Football League in 1888 and won the first two league championships in 1888–89 and 1889–90.
 Their team in 1888–89 also won the FA Cup and so became the first to achieve "The Double" in English football.
-In addition, the team was unbeaten in all first-class matches played that season and are famously remembered as "The Old Invincibles".
+In addition, the team was unbeaten in all first-class matches played that season and are referred to as "The Old Invincibles".
 Preston have had a chequered existence since 1890 and have won only one more major trophy, the 1937–38 FA Cup, when Bill Shankly was a key member of the team.

-Preston's greatest player was Tom Finney who joined the club as a teenager in 1938.
+Tom Finney was Preston's player who joined the club as a teenager in 1938.
 His first team debut was delayed until 1946 by the Second World War but he played for Preston until he retired in 1960.
-He made 76 international appearances from 1946 to 1958 and is remembered as one of football's greatest-ever players.
+He made 76 international appearances from 1946 to 1958.
 A year after Finney retired, Preston were relegated to the Second Division and, since then, have not yet returned to top flight English football.